 - Weakness of affected area

-Repetitive Strain Injury Diagnosis and Treatment
+Repetitive Strain Injury (RSI) Diagnosis

 A doctor can diagnose RSI by asking detailed questions about your daily tasks, and how and when the pain or discomfort starts or started.
 Your medical provider will recommend rest time, followed by specific modifications to work duties.
 In addition, you may have to keep the affected body part immobilized while it heals.